DivergentClouds/tundra/readme.txt

   ; has no effect if CMP flag is set
   JMPI imm

-  ; jump to src if dest1 and dest2 are equal
+  ; jump to src2 if dest and src1 are equal
-  JEQ dest1, dest2, src
+  JEQ dest1, src1, src2

-  ; jump to imm if dest1 and dest2 are equal
+  ; jump to imm if dest and src are equal
-  JEQI dest1, dest2, imm
+  JEQI dest, src, imm

-  ; jump to src if dest1 and dest2 are not equal
+  ; jump to src2 if dest and src1 are not equal
-  JNE dest1, dest2, src
+  JNE dest, src1, src2

   ; jump to imm if dest and src are not equal
   JNERI, dest, src, imm